Pukabyte/savvyguides/docs/settings/notifiarr/TrashGuides.md

 ::: tip
-👋🏼 If you need any assistance with this come find me on discord ***@thebropuks*** You can also visit the notifiarr discord for any help or questions about the service.
-[Notifiarr Discord](https://discord.gg/nXuuUDMtGg)
+👋🏼 If you need any assistance with this come find me on discord ***@thebropuks*** You can also visit the [notifiarr discord](https://discord.gg/nXuuUDMtGg) for any help or questions about the service.
 :::